 Georgina Woods is an environmental activist and campaigner with over twelve years experience campaigning successfully for forest, woodland and marine conservation, and against the causes of climate change.
 Over the years, Georgina has worked unpaid in flat-structured grassroots organisations, including the North East Forest Alliance and Rising Tide Newcastle, as well as for established environment groups like Greenpeace and Climate Action Network.
 She has lived in Newcastle all her life and has campaigned against the expansion of the coal export industry since 2004 when she helped found Rising Tide and the Hunter Community Environment Centre.
 Her work has taken her to the UN climate negotiations in Copenhagen, Cancun and Durban, to meetings with Ministers and Prime Ministers, to the decks of the Rainbow Warrior as it intercepted a coal ship leaving the Great Barrier Reef World Heritage Area and to the backs of paddy-wagons after non-violent direct action protest against the expansion of the coal industry in the Hunter Region and in Queensland.
 She is now the NSW Coordinator for the Lock the Gate Alliance.

-Jason Lyddieth is a community organiser working for Solar Citizens.
+Jason Lyddieth is a community organiser working for the Australian Conservation Foundation.
 He has been involved in activism and social change for twenty years.
 During that time Jason has done everything from getting arrested taking direct action at blockades to organising communities to get dressed up in their Sunday finest to meet their MPs.

 Jason passionate about community organising because when people come together to act to achieve a common goal they become far more powerful than they imagine they could possibly be.
 Ensuring that people in the community have these skills and knowledge is so important to maintaining a fair and just society.
 It’s also heaps of fun.